 Jackie has been with the NGCAA since 2006 when she decided to move from Golf Club Management to the more challenging role of Chief Executive with the NGCAA.
 Jackie has worked in golf management since 1986 and has an in-depth understanding of the problems faced by golf Club managers and their committees in the 21st century.
 In her time, she was also a single figure handicap golfer.

 As well as her extensive knowledge and experience of Golf Clubs, Jackie is a seasoned lecturer and can provide informative and entertaining speeches at your events on a number of legal subjects.
-Jackie is also a trained Health & Safety Advisor and holds a UK Mediation Practitioners Certificate.
+Jackie is also a trained Health & Safety Advisor.

 Deb has been with the NGCAA since 2012.
 Although not a golfer, Deb has extensive experience in a number of office management roles and is likely to be the first point of contact for our members.

 Deb is in charge of all non-legal elements of the office, in particular membership and account queries, website log-in enquiries and Club profile updates.
 She is responsible for ensuring the smooth running of the office.